newsocialist/nsbooks/labours-new-economics/original/women-and-childcare-in-capitalism-part-4.md

-This is the last part of a four-part examination of the care of children under capitalism, which draws extensively on Lise Vogel’s (2013) *Marxism and the Oppression of Women* in order to theorise exactly how childcare functions in the UK today[^1] and to suggest alternatives.
+_This is the last part of a four-part examination of the care of children under capitalism, which draws extensively on Lise Vogel’s (2013) Marxism and the Oppression of Women in order to theorise exactly how childcare functions in the UK today[^1] and to suggest alternatives._

-[Part One](https://newsocialist.org.uk/women-and-childcare-in-capitalism-a-dialectical-materialist-study-part-1/) examined how the establishment of childcare outside the home in capitalist society is vulnerable to co-option by capitalist purposes for both production and reproduction, and I summarised Vogel’s central thesis in order to explain how.
+_[Part One](https://newsocialist.org.uk/women-and-childcare-in-capitalism-a-dialectical-materialist-study-part-1/) examined how the establishment of childcare outside the home in capitalist society is vulnerable to co-option by capitalist purposes for both production and reproduction, and I summarised Vogel’s central thesis in order to explain how._

-[Part Two](https://newsocialist.org.uk/women-and-childcare-in-capitalism-part-2/) explored how this co-option functions in the current situation, and the exact ways childcare is used to facilitate women’s work and stabilise the rearing of children both through childcare inside and outside the home.
+_[Part Two](https://newsocialist.org.uk/women-and-childcare-in-capitalism-part-2/) explored how this co-option functions in the current situation, and the exact ways childcare is used to facilitate women’s work and stabilise the rearing of children both through childcare inside and outside the home._

-[Part Three](https://newsocialist.org.uk/women-and-childcare-in-capitalism-part-3/) looked at how childcare can be deployed in other ways to those dictated by the purposes of capitalism, drawing on Nancy Fraser’s understanding of how the sites of class struggle can be widened beyond the productive realm in order to redraw the boundaries between production and reproduction.
-To inquire how childcare can be reclaimed for our own purposes rather than ceding them to capitalism, I used both William Morris and Alexandra Kollontai to explore how the sites and nature of both work and care can be transformed.
+_[Part Three](https://newsocialist.org.uk/women-and-childcare-in-capitalism-part-3/) looked at how childcare can be deployed in other ways to those dictated by the purposes of capitalism, drawing on Nancy Fraser’s understanding of how the sites of class struggle can be widened beyond the productive realm in order to redraw the boundaries between production and reproduction.
+To inquire how childcare can be reclaimed for our own purposes rather than ceding them to capitalism, I used both William Morris and Alexandra Kollontai to explore how the sites and nature of both work and care can be transformed._

-Finally, this is Part Four which discusses how this transformation can be initiated today, understanding reformism as a potential part of a revolutionary strategy, and suggesting sites of struggle that working class women can take up to influence Labour Party politics.
+_Finally, this is Part Four which discusses how this transformation can be initiated today, understanding reformism as a potential part of a revolutionary strategy, and suggesting sites of struggle that working class women can take up to influence Labour Party politics._

-**4. Reformism as Response: Transforming Childcare Inside and Outside the Home Now**
+## Reformism as Response: Transforming Childcare Inside and Outside the Home Now

 As argued above, capitalism poses a huge problem for childcare, standing at it does at the crossroads between the contradictions of production and reproduction.
 It appears inevitable that these contradictions will be resolved, or given “room to move” ([p.
 198](https://www.marxists.org/archive/marx/works/1867-c1/index-l.htm)), by free riding on the unpaid labour of women.
 Given these profound challenges to providing good childcare outside the home in capitalism, it seems difficult to suggest a way forward within capitalist society without reverting to an abstract, and ultimately idealist, position of total anti-capitalist opposition, that objects to any practical improvements as a compromise, and indeed a distraction from the only serious task, that of overthrowing capitalism itself.